ke-zhang-rd/krystal/docs/source/mutabledefault.rst

 Mutable default arguments
 =========================

 Python is so duck-typing.
-However, Mutable default arguments of function call isn't one of them.
+However, mutable default arguments of function call isn't one of them.
 Below is an example:

 .. code:: python